Planning an arts benefit event: A guide to successful events

 Integrate artistic performances such as music, dance, theatre, performance art , or poetry slam into your program to create a vibrant and entertaining atmosphere.
 Leverage your network to find talented performers.

 Share your event program with your guests well in advance, ideally via online announcements, social media, or email newsletters.
-Clearly outline the activities they can expect and highlight the key events they shouldn't miss.
+Clearly outline the activities they can expect and the highlights they shouldn't miss.

 Develop a marketing strategy aimed at reaching your target audience.
 Consider using various channels and techniques to address a broad public.